astropy/photutils/docs/user_guide/morphology.rst

 Getting Started
 ---------------

-Let's extract a single object from a synthetic dataset and find calculate its morphological properties.
+Let's extract a single object from a synthetic dataset and calculate its morphological properties.
 For this example, we will subtract the background using simple sigma-clipped statistics.

 First, we create the source image and subtract its background::